bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-10-25-newsletter.md

-- [How does the Branch and Bound coin selection algorithm work?]({{bse}}119919) Murch summarizes his research work on the [Branch and Bound algorithm][branch and bound paper] for [coin selection][topic coin selection] that "searches for the least wasteful input set that produces a changeless transaction".
+- [How does the Branch and Bound coin selection algorithm work?]({{bse}}119919) Murch summarizes his research work on the [Branch and Bound algorithm][branch and bound paper] for [coin selection][topic coin selection] that "searches for the least wasteful input set that produces a changeless transaction". {% assign timestamp="52:17" %}

 - [Why is each transaction broadcast twice in the Bitcoin network?]({{bse}}119819) Antoine Poinsot responds to an early mailing list post from Satoshi that